rtlatimer/titanic_survival_exploration/README.md

 # Machine Learning Engineer Nanodegree
-## Introduction and Foundations
+# Introduction and Foundations
-## Project: Titanic Survival Exploration
+### Project: Titanic Survival Exploration
+by Robert Latimer
+July 25, 2017

+### Description

+The goal of this project is to learn the fundamentals of Pandas, Numpy, Scikit-Learn, and matplotlib while exploring Titanic passenger data.
+In this project we will investigate data on Titanic passengers and try to build an algorithm that can accurately predict whether a passenger lived or died.

+See full detail of the project [here](https://github.com/rtlatimer/titanic_survival_exploration/blob/master/titanic_survival_exploration.ipynb).

 ### Install